-Massachusetts' 'AA+' IDR reflects its considerable economic resources, strong budget controls and a record of careful financial management.
+Massachusetts' 'AA+' Issuer Default Rating (IDR) and 'AA+' GO rating reflect its considerable economic resources, strong budget controls and a record of careful financial management.
 The Commonwealth carries a long-term liability burden that is well above average for a U.S. state but remains a moderate burden on resources.
 The Stable Outlook reflects the expectation that the Commonwealth will continue to act as needed to ensure budget balance and maintain an adequate budgeted reserve position.